 Ergonomics is a term used to describe the study of how we physically perform work and the influence our work environment may have on us.
 Over the years, the importance of ergonomics and ergonomic design in the workplace has been highlighted due to the number of workplace injuries (Musculoskeletal Disorders) that occurr as a result workplace design.

-Musculoskeletal Disorders (MSD) are the number one type of work related lost time claim reported in Ontario to the Workplace Safety and Insurance Board (WSIB).
-MSD injuries constitute 42% of all lost time claims and costs, as well as, 50% of all lost time days (average WSIB values from 1996-2004).
+Musculoskeletal Disorders (MSDs) are the number one type of work related lost time claim reported in Ontario to the Workplace Safety and Insurance Board (WSIB).
+MSD injuries constitute 43% of all lost time claims and costs, as well as, 46% of all lost time days (average WSIB values from 2003-2007).

 With a single type of injury being so prevalent in the workforce it is important to understand what exactly an MSD injury is along with what causes them to occur in the first place.

-It is important to note that MSD injuries are overuse injuries which occur over a certain period of time and are influenced by specific risk factors and hazards in the workplace.
+It is important to note that MSD injuries occur over a period of time where “overuse” is occuring and are influenced by specific risk factors and hazards in the workplace.

-MSD is used as a generic term that covers a number of different injuries that you may be familiar with, injury terms such as: repetitive strain injury, cumulative trauma disorder, musculoskeletal injury, occupational overuse syndrome, sprain, and strain.
+MSD is used as a generic term that covers a number of different injuries that you may be familiar with, such as:

-In order to be able to recognize, assess, and control MSD hazards it is important to be able to understand what are MSD hazards in the workplace.
-There are a number of MSD hazards that can be present in the workplace but the primary hazards can be broken down into three main categories:
+In order to be able to recognize, assess, and control MSD or ergonomic hazards it is important to be able to understand what are these hazards are in the workplace.
+Most ergonomic hazards can be broken down into three main categories:

 - Fixed or Awkward Postures